toradex/aws-cloud-demo-torizon/README.md

 Connect to Maivin's terminal using `ssh` with the default username `torizon`:

 ```
-# ssh torizon@<board-ip>
+$ ssh torizon@<board-ip>
 ```

 The default password is `torizon`.
 The system will ask you to change this password on firt boot.

-6 - Execute the script `./run.sh`
+On some units, the default password may be already set to `1`.

 **On your board's terminal** , stop the pre-provisioned containers by sending the command: